 Michael Saylor recently encouraged Musk to invest in Bitcoin after the Tesla head posted a provocative meme about BTC on Twitter.

 “If you want to do your shareholders a $100 billion favor, convert the TSLA balance sheet from USD to BTC.
 Other firms on the S&P 500 would follow your lead and in time it would grow to become a $1 trillion favor.”

 Saylor calls Bitcoin the “world’s first engineered safe-haven asset” and says it’s likely to become less volatile over time.

 “As the institutions buy Bitcoin, its volatility changes and the characteristics of the asset class are maturing.”

 After making a series of high-profile BTC investments this year, MicroStrategy owns about $1.65 billion worth of Bitcoin according to Bitcoin Treasuries.

-Saylor says he’s made “north of $500 million” on his Bitcoin bets in 2020.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Saylor says he’s made “north of $500 million” on his Bitcoin bets in 2020.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.